 Summary and Conclusions

-If you enjoyed this article, scroll up and click on the "Follow" button next to our name to see updates on our future articles in your feed.
+If you enjoyed this article, scroll up and click on the "follow" button next to my name to see updates on my future articles in your feed.